 What is the correct order to bleed brakes?

-The correct order for bleeding brakes is to start from the farthest wheel from the brake master until you get the closest wheel unless your owner’s booklet says otherwise.
+The correct order for bleeding brakes is to start at the farthest wheel from the brake master and work your way to the closest wheel, unless your owner’s booklet says otherwise.

 Will the air in the system go away?

-Of course, bleed the brake lines using either vacuum, gravity (the lazy man bleeding), or pressure to remove air from the system.
+Of course, bleed the brake lines using vacuum, gravity (the lazy man’s method), or pressure to remove air from the system.

-You may have to find out how to bleed drum brakes with a vacuum pump if you choose to expel the air with a vacuum.
+You may need to learn how to bleed drum brakes with a vacuum pump if you choose to evacuate the air with a vacuum.

 Why are my brakes still soft after bleeding?